ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 ## Login with CLI
-You will need to [login to the IKS cluster](https://cloud.ibm.com/docs/containers?topic=containers-access_cluster) with the CLI tools to run the commands in this tutorial.
+You need to [login to the IKS cluster](https://cloud.ibm.com/docs/containers?topic=containers-access_cluster) with the CLI tools to run the `kubectl` commands in this tutorial.

 ### Step 3: Install the Kubernetes Service plug-in